My Favorite Hotels in Edinburgh

 - Best Areas in Edinburgh to Stay for First Timers: Old Town or New Town

 If it’s your first time in Edinburgh, then Old Town is the best neighborhood to base yourself in.
 It’s as central as can be, just a few minutes’ walk from the trams of Princes Street and Edinburgh Waverley train station, and features many of Edinburgh’s must-see attractions such as Edinburgh Castle and the Palace of Holyrood.
 It’s also the center of action during the Edinburgh Fringe Festival, has restaurants and bars to suit all tastes, and a full range of accommodations for all budgets.
-New Town is also a great option since it’s just a short walk from Old Town, and is great for public transport connections, drinking, dining, and lodgings.
+New Town is also a good option since it’s just a short walk from Old Town, and is great for public transport connections, drinking, dining, and lodgings.

 - Most Romantic Areas in Edinburgh: Old Town or Prestonfield